 There was a good flight safety reason for insisting on using English: it was the one common language at the Academy, and it is the international aviation language.
 All the Academy staff spoke excellent English in addition to Urdu as well as a bewildering number of other 'sub-continent' languages including Pushto, Bengali and Punjabi and probably others.
 With the exception of the Iranian students, the students spoke various dialects of spoken Arabic, not all interchangeable in speech but all the same when written.
 The Iranian students, who were in the majority during my time, spoke Farsi and had absolutely no intention of learning Urdu or any of the other languages their instructors and fellow students regularly lapsed into.

-Above: This was the 'busy' main road (The Grand Trunk Road at rush hour a few miles west of Peshawar towards the Khyber
+Above: This was the 'The Grand Trunk Road at rush hour a few miles west of Peshawar towards the Khyber

 I was very pleased that I had brought with me from UK an Eddystone short-wave radio.
 (If you have read earlier pages on this website you will recall that I had been very keen on short wave radio from a very early age.)
 The Eddystone was my only source of international news at Risalpur.
 It lived on my bedside table throughout my stay and I donated it to a Pakistani instructor before I left at the end of my tour.
 Short wave reception was usually excellent and free of Soviet jamming and there was no requirement for an outdoor antenna.
 I listened every day to the BBC General Overseas Service (the earlier name for the BBC World Service) for the world news and for the daily 5-minute bulletin called "Home News from Britain".
 In 1969 the General Overseas Service still catered far more for expatriates than for the indigenous peoples, but the BBC transmitted daily news and other programmes in more than 40 languages for non-English listeners.
 In between listening to the BBC, I also regularly tuned into Radio Australia and the Voice of America.